kmehltretter82/frama-c-linux/README.md

 reordering.
 The patch and ARM64 selftest cross-build cleanly and pass strict `checkpatch`, but have not yet been executed on ARM64 hardware or accepted upstream.

+Revision `3d8d9df6a6` generalizes that custom assertion into a low-noise validation-order checker.
+It tracks state writes through defined direct-call chains, follows request-derived conditions, and reports an immediate `-EINVAL` only after a proved earlier mutation.
+The new `-kernel-checks-ast-only` profile scans translation units without requiring an Eva entry point.
+Across all 83 exact ARM64 and generic KVM v4 command contexts, 83/83 type and exactly one diagnostic remains: the same `__kvm_arm_vcpu_set_events()` candidate.
+The candidate fixed `guest.c` produces zero.
+This automates and broadens detection; runtime and maintainer confirmation are still required before counting a confirmed Linux bug.

 ## Installation